info Heading link

 - Proceed with the Research.
 Once the committee has approved the proposal and the campus IRB has approved the protocol, the research may proceed.
 The advisor guides the process with assistance from other committee members.

 - Arrange the Oral Defense.
-After completing the research and getting approval from the advisor, submit the Committee Recommendation Form four weeks before the scheduled oral defense.
+After completing the research and getting approval from the advisor, submit the Committee Recommendation Form to Erica Mann four weeks before the scheduled oral defense.
+This form must be sent to the Graduate College 4- 6 weeks before your Defense.
 Send copies of the written thesis to committee members for review not less than two weeks in advance.
 The written thesis should have been submitted to the iThenticate system with a zero percent result.
 Following a presentation and discussion of the completed thesis, the committee will evaluate the quality of the research and determine whether to approve it or, possibly, require additional work needed to make the research acceptable for the degree.
-Results are recorded on the Examination Report Form and returned to the Graduate College within 48-hours.
+Results are recorded on the Examination Report Form that is sent to the department by the Graduate College within 4 weeks of submitting your Committee form.
+Return Examination Form to Erica Mann to submit to the Graduate College within 48-hours.

-- All students who are graduating need to schedule a meeting with Christina to go over the protocol for Department format approval.
-The standard time needed review formatting for any thesis is a month before defending even if the content is not approved.
-During this time, the students will most likely be asked to correct the formatting multiple times sending different versions back and forth before obtaining a final draft that is acceptable for submission.
+- All students that are prepared to graduate are required to schedule a meeting via email with the department’s Thesis Reviewer, Erica Mann.
+The department will not make corrections or proof the document.
+All formatting, proofing and corrections are required to be done using the Graduate College’s system found here.
+Please ensure the document meets all Graduate College requirements before sending to Erica Mann.
+The standard time needed to review formatting for any thesis/dissertation is a month before defending even if the content is not approved.
+During this time, the students may be asked to correct the formatting before obtaining a final draft that is acceptable for submission.

 - Submit for Content/Format Approval.
-Before submitting the electronic version of your thesis to the Graduate College, be sure to send a copy of your thesis for “content approval” to the Committee Chair, and for “format approval” also send a copy of your thesis to Christina Zimmerman.
+Before submitting the electronic version of your thesis to the Graduate College, be sure to send a copy of your thesis for “content approval” to the Committee Chair, and for “format approval” also send a copy of your thesis to Erica Mann.

 - Deposit with the Graduate College.
-Provide an electronic copy of a defended and content/format approved thesis with the Graduate College, together with all necessary paperwork.
+Provide an electronic copy of a defended and content/format approved thesis to the Graduate College’s Submission Process, with all necessary paperwork.